ProvenzaLab/Percept_Data_Analysis_App/README.md

 Note: The macOS build should not be used for distribution due to Apple's app distribution licensing.
 Follow these steps for local use only:

-1. Make GUI changes in `app.py`, which contains macOS-specific code.
+1. Any GUI changes need to be made in `app.py`, which contains macOS-specific code.
 2. Ensure PyInstaller is installed (included in `requirements.txt`).
 3. Modify `build_macOS.spec`:
    - Update the `datas` field with the local path to the `kaleido` package: